 Perform Index Operations Online

 Online index operations are not available in every SQL Server edition.
-For more information, see Features Supported by the Editions of SQL Server 2016.
+For more information, see Editions and supported features of SQL Server.

 In This Topic